 Sachin represents plaintiffs and defendants in complex trial and appellate litigation, including matters involving contract disputes, business torts, fraud, and false claims.
 Sachin has helped plaintiffs recover more than $200 million dollars and has successfully represented defendants in business disputes, including obtaining a complete defense verdict following trial.
+Sachin also serves as General Counsel for the Democratic Party of Georgia.

 Before joining the firm, Sachin served as a law clerk to the Honorable Richard W. Story in the United States District Court for the Northern District of Georgia.